louridas/rwa/content/assignments/trusses/trusses.md

 ```

 The `graph_file` argument specifies the name of the file where the
-graph is stored (that does not mean that the name of the file is
-`graph_file`, it is just a stand-in).
+graph is stored.
 The file will have the
 following format:
 ```
 0 2